JacYuan1/Fuel-Price-Tracker-in-the-Greater-Toronto-Area/README.md

 ## Additional Information

-To add it to other comptuers, you can use convert this into a executable file using [auto-py-to-exe](https://github.com/brentvollebregt/auto-py-to-exe).
+To deploy this script on other computers, you can convert it into an executable file using [auto-py-to-exe](https://github.com/brentvollebregt/auto-py-to-exe).